HickeyMonster/vision-front-end/README.md

 This is the front end of my first web app made with React.js.
-I learned the basics and it was fun working on this.
+I learned the basics of building web apps with React.
-This web app simply detects faces in images using an API.
+This project simply detects faces in images using an API from Clarifai.